 Even in the post-war period the Civil Aviation Authority was either unable to watch for, or turned a blind eye to many questionable aviation activities.

-In the 1950s one ingenious Alaskan began experimenting with his single engine Navion, taking advantage of his remote local to try modifications that would have been unheard
+In the 1950s a ingenious Alaskan by the name of Robert Kamery began experimenting with his single engine Navion, N8787H, taking advantage of his remote local to try

-of in the rest of the United States.
+modifications that would have been unheard of in the rest of the United States.
+He called it, the Kamery Tigiaouk.

 wing followed the same general design as the North American T-6 and Douglas DC-3.
 It also increased the wheel track by five or six feet.
 Power was supplied by two